griffithlab/civicpy/docs/civic.rst

       A description of the organization.

-Endorsement
+Approval
 ^^^^^^^^^^^

-.. autoclass:: Endorsement
+.. autoclass:: Approval
    :members:

    .. attribute:: assertion_id

-      The :attr:`CivicRecord.id` of the :class:`Assertion` record that this endorsement pertains to.
+      The :attr:`CivicRecord.id` of the :class:`Assertion` record that this approval pertains to.

    .. attribute:: last_reviewed

-      Timestamp reflecting the last time the endorsement was reviewed and put into active status.
+      Timestamp reflecting the last time the approval was reviewed and put into active status.

    .. attribute:: organization_id

-      The :attr:`CivicRecord.id` of the :class:`Organziation` record that endorsed the assertion.
+      The :attr:`CivicRecord.id` of the :class:`Organziation` record that approved the assertion.

    .. attribute:: ready_for_clinvar_submission

-      Boolean, reflecting whether the endorsement meets all criteria for submission of the assertion to ClinVar.
+      Boolean, reflecting whether the approval meets all criteria for submission of the assertion to ClinVar.

    .. attribute:: status

-      The status of the endorsement.
-One of ``ACTIVE``, ``REQUIRES_REVIEW``, or ``REVOKED ``.
+      The status of the approval.
+One of ``ACTIVE``, ``REQUIRES_REVIEW``, or ``REVOKED``.

 CIViC Attributes